katemcalpine/SENG1110_PASS/README.md

 # 2022 PASS Worksheet code answers for SENG1110

-These code answers are attached to worksheet that have been developed as an accessible resource for students who have never even seen an Object Oriented language before.
+These code answers are attached to worksheets that have been developed as an accessible resource for students who have never even seen an Object Oriented language before.

 For any feedback or request for use, email kate.mcalpine@newcastle.edu.au